Jeffrey Epstein Is Reportedly Selling His Creepy Helicopter Designed For Cuddling

 — Vicky Ward (@VickyPJWard) August 4, 2019

-In Epstein’s study room are portraits of people like Saudi Arabia’s crown prince, Mohammed bin Salman, Woody Allen, and Bill Clinton, as well as a mural of “a photorealistic prison scene” that portrays “barbed wire, corrections officers and a guard station, with Mr. Epstein portrayed in the middle.”
+In Epstein’s study room are portraits of people like Saudi Arabia’s Crown Prince Mohammed bin Salman, Woody Allen, and Bill Clinton as well as a mural of “a photorealistic prison scene” that portrays “barbed wire, corrections officers and a guard station, with Mr. Epstein portrayed in the middle.”

 As The Inquisitr previously reported, Spectator USA reports that a source claims Epstein has compromising photos of Donald Trump with women.
 The source was allegedly approached by Epstein back in 2016 during Trump’s presidential run.
 Although the validity of the source’s claims is still not clear, they suggest that the pictures were likely taken in 2003 or 2004 and show Trump with many of the same girls Epstein was arrested for.
-However, it’s unclear if the girls in the photos were underage.
+However, it is unclear if the girls in the photos were underage.

 “They’re vaguely suggestive, but not overtly sexual.
 I think maybe in one picture a girl was sitting on his lap.”